-Employers as tax remitters are obliged to calculate and collect tax advance payments from persons who receive revenues under employment relationships or on the basis of agency contracts or contracts for specific work.
-Tax advance payments increase during the tax year when the thresholds in the progressive scale are exceeded.
+Employers as tax remitters have to calculate and collect tax advance payments from persons who receive revenues under employment relationships or on the basis of agency contracts or contracts for specific work.
+Tax advance payments increase during the fiscal year when the progressive tax thresholds are exceeded.

-A taxpayer has to submit a tax declaration that covers income from the previous year.
+A taxpayer has to submit a tax declaration that covers income from a preceding year.
 The declaration has to be delivered until 30 April of the following year.